clabrugere/rust-bandits/README.md

 Each experiment is an actor implementing some policy, handling the optimization.
 The repository either creates or deletes experiments, or simply dispatch a message to a running experiment.
 This allows to have low coupling between experiments and to process requests for different experiments in a non blocking way.

-Individual experiments periodically send their state to a **StateStore** actor, that is also persisted to disk for recovery in case of an application crash.
+Individual experiments periodically send their state to a **StateStore** actor, which writes each experiment's policy directly to disk as `<experiment_id>.json` inside a configurable directory.
+StateStore is a pure I/O layer — it holds no in-memory copy of the policies, so there is no duplication of state between experiments and the store.

-Upon panic, experiments restart is managed by Actix-web **Supervisor**, with a custom logic in `started` method of **Experiment** actor allowing to reload the last known state.
+Upon panic, experiment restart is managed by the Actix **Supervisor**.
+The factory closure passes the initial policy on first start, and `None` on any subsequent restart, causing the `Experiment` actor to reload its latest persisted state from StateStore on recovery.

 Finally, every request along with the response is processed by a middleware and sent to an **Accountant** actor, responsible for tracking.
 It interacts with some storage to persist logs (such as a relational database) while not blocking the rest of the application.